We would like to give you a deep and personal welcome to Belfast Bible College.

 Belfast Bible College has always tried to make theological training accessible and the Women’s Study Fellowship course began in 1975, and continues today, with over 50 women currently taking the course.
 Then in 1985 Evening classes began, and thousands of individuals have benefitted from the ministry and teaching there.

 The college has continued to expand and the campus has grown over the years, with new buildings being added as student numbers have increased.
 The college community has 70 full–time students, as well as many others involved in part–time study.

 International students have attended the college from many different countries.
-They are a significant part of the college community, and usually make up about 20% of our student body.
+They are often a significant part of the college community, and have on occasion made up about 20% of our student body.
 This diversity is a crucial and unique dimension of the Belfast Bible College educational experience, particularly for local students as we seek to create an international perspective in a local context.
 We give thanks to God for His faithfulness since the college began, and we look to Him for the future.